2 Survey Mitigation

 name alias description dataType

-miles Length (miles) Length of survey line in miles float
+MILES Length (miles) Length of survey line in miles esriFieldTypeDouble

 name alias description dataType

-Survey_nam Survey name Name of NEFSC scientific survey nvarchar
+SURVEY_NAME Survey name Name of NEFSC scientific survey esriFieldTypeString

 2.13.1 ArcGIS Feature Service